Michael Calzadilla

 I am an observational astrophysicist focused on the interaction and co-evolution between the biggest black holes in the Universe and their large scale galaxy cluster environments.

-Currently I’m a NASA FINESST fellow and PhD candidate in astrophysics at the Massachusetts Institute of Technology.
-Prior to this, I was a Gates Cambridge scholar at the University of Cambridge in the UK, where I completed an MPhil in astronomy.
+Currently I’m a NASA Hubble fellow at the Harvard-Smithsonian Center for Astrophysics.
+Prior to this, I finished my PhD in physics at the Massachusetts Institute of Technology (MIT), and was a Gates Cambridge scholar at the University of Cambridge in the UK, where I completed an MPhil in astronomy.
 My undergraduate degree was a BS in physics with a minor in astronomy at the University of South Florida.

 Links to my work (publications, CV)